MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

 ## What else you need to know about shared mailboxes

-- You can access a shared mailbox from the Outlook for iOS app or the Outlook for Android app.
-To learn more, see [Open and use a shared mailbox in Outlook](https://support.office.com/en-us/article/open-and-use-a-shared-mailbox-in-outlook-d94a8e9e-21f1-4240-808b-de9c9c088afd).

 - You don't need to assign licenses to shared mailboxes that are under 50GB.

 - You need to give users permissions (membership) to use the shared mailbox.
 Only people inside your organization can use a shared mailbox.

 - You can't give people outside your business (such as people with a Gmail account) access to your shared mailbox.
 If you want to do this, consider creating a group for Outlook instead.
 To learn more, see [Create an Office 365 group in the admin center](../create-groups/create-groups.md).

-- You can't access a shared mailbox from Outlook for iPhone or Android.
-The Outlook mobile app doesn't include the feature to access shared mailboxes yet.
-If you want to access a shared mailbox from one of these devices, use your browser to open Outlook on the web, and access the shared mailbox that way.
-Or, create a group instead for your shared mailbox.
+-  In addition to using Outlook on the web from your browser to access shared mailboxes, you can also use the Outlook for iOS app or the Outlook for Android app.
+To learn more, see [Open a shared mailbox in Outlook for iOS and Android](https://support.office.com/en-us/article/open-a-shared-mailbox-in-outlook-for-ios-and-android-f866242c-81b2-472e-8776-6c49c5473c9f?).
+Another option is to create a group for your shared mailbox.
 To learn more, see [Compare Groups](../create-groups/compare-groups.md).

 - You can't encrypt email sent from a shared mailbox.
 This is because a shared mailbox does not have its own security context (username/password) so it cannot be assigned a key.
 If more than one person is a member, and they send/receive emails they encrypted with their own keys, other members might be able to read the email and others might not, depending which public key the email was encrypted with.